I need to send a nested JSON array in the request data.

 This is very common if you have a firewall in place to limit access to your local intranet or company network.
 Open up your instance to the wider internet to give Zapier and similar services access to your server.
 Be sure to use good passwords if you can!

-Unfortunately, not all apps can send back data in a way that Zapier can interpret in subsequent steps.
+Unfortunately, not all apps can send back data in a way that our system can interpret in subsequent steps.

 Specifically, the error: